alsy1035-ship-it/git-course/README.md

 This repo was made for documintary purposes i will be documenting what i learned every day from react to tailwindcss if you have any advice on coding or git in general i would be thankfull for it
+note: the repo contains the latest project i have learned if you want to see the old code go to tags each one has its project

 🕳Day 1 :